 , and book two in my Agency of Burglary & Theft series).
 Can you hear the excitement coming through my keyboard right now??

-Until today I hadn’t even publicly disclosed the title yet, so here’s a double shot….title AND cover reveal all in one.… Read the rest
+Until today I hadn’t even publicly disclosed the title yet, so here’s a double shot….title… Read the rest

 I used to finish every book I started reading.
 Even if I didn’t like it, even if I was bored, I would push through.
 I guess it was the Type A in me.